-A. If a horse is placed in the Solid Paint-Bred or Breeding Stock Registry and a potential qualifying area is later discovered which the owner feels may qualify the horse for the Regular Registry (see Rule RG-070.), the following items must be submitted:
+- A. If a horse is placed in the Solid Paint-Bred or Breeding Stock Registry and a potential qualifying area is later discovered which the owner feels may qualify the horse for the Regular Registry (see Rule RG-070.), or if the horse becomes eligible for the Regular Registry through other APHA rules, the following items must be submitted: - The Solid Paint-Bred or Breeding Stock registration certificate with "Registry Change" box marked or "Corrected Certifiate form" filled out and included; - Good, clear color pictures which clearly show the area which might qualify the horse for registration in the Regular Registry.
+Such pictures should include a certificate photo, a close-up of the potential qualifying area(s) which clearly shows the size of the areas(s) in question and which shows the extent of the underlying unpigmented skin.

-- 1. The Solid Paint-Bred or Breeding Stock registration certificate; - 2.
-Good, clear color pictures which clearly show the area which might qualify the horse for registration in the Regular Registry.
-Such pictures should include a certificate photo, a close-up of the potential qualifying area(s) which clearly shows the size of the areas(s) in question and which shows the extent of the underlying unpigmented skin - 3.
-A signed unpigmented skin statement available upon request from APHA, certifying that the spot which would qualify the horse for the Regular Registry is a "natural Paint marking" with some underlying unpigmented skin that was present on the horse at the time of birth; and, - 4.
+- a.
+Horses qualifying under RG-070.E. rules should provide photos showcasing the eligible Paint trait(s), along with either a copy of applicable test results from an APHA-approved lab, reference to such tests already on file with APHA or the DNA order form for pattern gene testing. - b.
+Horses qualifying under RG-020.A.1.b should include a statement referencing the use of RG-020.A.1.b. for the status change.
+Include a new side-view photo of the horse (left and right). - 3.
 The status change fee (see fee schedule at front of the rule book).
 If it is decided that the horse does not qualify for the Regular Registry, the status change fee (less an office processing fee) will be refunded.
-If accepted into the Regular Registry, a new certificate will be issued. - 5.
+If accepted into the Regular Registry, a new certificate will be issued. - 4.
 A photograph suitable for use on the new registration certificate.
 Photo should be a direct side view (preferably the side with the Paint qualifying area visible).
 Maximum size of photos preferred is not to exceed 4 x 6 inches.
-Do not trim the photos. - 6.
+Do not trim the photos. - 5.
 See Rule RG-050.C.